Skip to content

 MetaMemory vs LangChain Memory

-LangChain's built-in memory modules are context-window based and ephemeral.
-MetaMemory provides persistent, multi-vector memory with a drop-in LangChain adapter.
+LangChain's legacy memory classes are context-window based.
+LangGraph adds checkpointer persistence, but MetaMemory provides multi-vector memory with adaptive retrieval and a drop-in LangChain adapter.

 TL;DR